9 Week Presessional English for Conditional Offers

-Progression to your main university course is not guaranteed; you will need to pass all of your assessments on Presessional in order to successfully pass the course.
-However, the pass rate for Presessional is very high.
-On average, 97% of students on the course pass their assessments and are able to progress to their main course at UAL (based on a 3-year average).
+- On average, 98.5% of all our Presessional students pass their assessments and are able to progress to their main course at UAL (based on a 3-year average).

-Presessional is also an excellent opportunity to network with other students before you join your main course.
-Students are from a wide variety of disciplines and hold offers from all 6 of UAL's Colleges, so learning and collaborating with others is a great opportunity to build social and creative relationships.
+- 9 week Presessional is an excellent opportunity for you to network with other students before you join your main course.
+Learning and collaborating with others is a great opportunity to build social and creative relationships.

-Presessional is not an IELTS course.
-Although Presessional and IELTS courses both have assessments which test students on speaking, listening, reading and writing skills, Presessional also focuses on preparing students for their university studies.
-IELTS courses only focus on preparing for a general exam in English.
+- Presessional courses offer you much more than any IELTS course.
+Although Presessional and IELTS courses both have assessments which test students on their speaking, listening, reading and writing skills, Presessional also focuses on preparing students for their university studies.

 The syllabus focuses on the language and skills that you will need in Higher Education, including specific skills for courses at University of the Arts London.

-You will use a range of materials on the course including core materials compiled by tutors who teach English language support on UAL’s main courses.
-The materials include a variety of texts from real academic sources, images from fashion, art and design, articles from academic journals and newspapers, academic essays, film, and online materials.
-Most of the materials we use are specifically for art, design, fashion and communication students.
+You will use a range of materials on the course including core materials compiled by tutors who also deliver English language support for students studying main courses at UAL.
+The materials include a mixture of academic texts, essays, journals, newspaper articles, essays, film, and online materials sourced from writing and media within the fields of fashion, art, design, and communication.

-We want to help you to become a confident and independent student so we will regularly give you homework and self-study tasks.
+Presessional lessons take place Monday to Friday for 4 hours per day, in either the morning or afternoon as per the timetable for your course (a total of 20 hours per week).
+We want to help you to become a confident and independent student so we will regularly give you additional homework and self-study tasks.